Vladas Mironas: Soviet persecution

 By the end of 1939, Mironas effectively retired from politics and spent increasing amounts of time at a manor he owned in Bukaučiškės II near Daugai.
 The manor with 20 ha of land was gifted to him by the government of Lithuania in 1934.
 He purchased additional 22.5 ha, restored manor buildings, and started farming.
 He also received a state pension of 800 Lithuanian litas.
 His health started deteriorating as he had diabetes and a heart illness.

 After the Soviet occupation of Lithuania in June 1940, Mironas was arrested by the NKVD on 12 September 1940 and accused of anti-Soviet agitation according to Article 58 (RSFSR Penal Code).
 He was freed from Kaunas Prison at the start of the German invasion of the Soviet Union in June 1941.
-He returned to Daugai and stayed clear of politics.
+He returned to Daugai and withdrew from politics.
 Two of Mironas's brothers were deported during the June deportation and died in Siberia.

 By mid-1944, the Red Army pushed out Germans from eastern Lithuania.
 Unlike many other Lithuanian intellectuals, Mironas did not retreat west and was arrested by SMERSH on 23 August 1944.
 One of the key evidence against him was his correspondence with Stasys Lozoraitis and members of the Supreme Committee for the Liberation of Lithuania.
 NKGB managed to recruit Mironas as an informant and get him assigned to the Church of the Holy Heart of Jesus, Vilnius.
 He was released in February 1945.
 However, he was reluctant to cooperate and provide incriminating information.
 He was arrested again for three weeks in March 1946.
 Mironas became more careful and started avoiding company.

 Mironas was arrested for the fourth and final time on 3 January 1947.
 This time, he was accused of purposefully withholding information as well as agitating youth to join the German-sponsored Lithuanian Territorial Defense Force.
 This time, Mironas admitted his guilt.
 On 23 August 1947, the Special Council of the NKVD sentenced Mironas to seven years in prison.
 He was imprisoned at the Vladimir Central Prison where he died on 18 February 1953 of a stroke.
 He was buried in the prison cemetery in an unmarked grave.

-Memory
+Commemoration

 After Lithuania regained independence in 1990, Mironas could be publicly commemorated.
 Streets in Kaunas and Vilnius were named after him in 1995 and 2006.
 In 2007, the school in Daugai was renamed in his honor.

 A memorial stone was unveiled in his native Kuodiškiai in 1998.
 In 2007, a cenotaph was erected in Rasos Cemetery to Mironas and two other signatories of the Act of Independence (Kazys Bizauskas and Pranas Dovydaitis) whose place of burial is unknown.

 On 7 May 2000, Pope John Paul II recognized 114 Lithuanian martyrs, among them Mironas.